 PUNJABI - BELGRADE - India and Serbia have enjoyed visa-on-arrival policy between 2017 and 2023.
 Investigation revealed a nexus between Indian travel agents who would connect these migrants with donkers (human smugglers) in Serbia, who further helped them cross international borders via countries like Hungary, Romania, North Macedonia, Greece, Spain, and Italy.

-The Pains of Au Pair in Accommodation for Foreign Families
+The Pains of Au Pairs Living with Foreign Families

 • Exploitation